rosemanjake/personal_redux/sections/010_Software/caffeine.md

 #### Implementation

 In Kotlin, the `calcDays()` function performs this calculation.
-If it produces a value less than 2, we set the day value to 0, which will be cold turkey.
+If it produces a value less than 2, it sets the day value to 0, which will be cold turkey.
 If it calculates more than 90 days, it rounds the value to 90.
 This is because a taper less than 2 days is of course not a taper and because 90 should be enough for anyone to quit caffeine.

 The function appears as follows: